KIPP WAYS Academy Staff

 Jackie Goodman-Cook, Director of Student and Family Culture – Parent Liaison

 Jackie is the Director of Student and Family Culture.
 She initially joined the KIPP WAYS Academy family as an educational assistant.
 After her son became a part of the KIPP WAYS team and family, Ms. Goodman-Cook became active with the KIPP Team Alliance (KTA).
-She was secretary during the initial year and served two years as president.
+She was secretary during the initial year and served as president.

 C.R.
-Harris, School Operations Manager
+Harris, Student Information Manager

 Clyreon is the School Operations Manager.
 She attended Cal State University Dominguez Hills where she worked on earning her teacher certification and taught for five years.
 Clyreon earned her Bachelor’s degree in Business Management from Grambling State University.